dragonruler1000/Hackclub-Status-Check/README.md

 - Requires: `curl`, `jq`
 - Run manually or add to cron with: `*/5 * * * * /path/to/check_status.sh`

+## Contributing

+- All scripts should eather be bash scripts or python scripts.
+- Please read [contributing.md](contributing.md) before contributing.

 ## License

 MIT